 The University recognizes that sexual misconduct allegations are a sensitive subject for all parties involved.
 The University is committed to maintaining the privacy of the parties involved to the fullest extent possible under applicable law.
 There may be instances when the University determines it needs to investigate and take reasonable action even when the complainant requests anonymity or requests that no action be taken.
 Thus, absolute confidentiality cannot be guaranteed.
-In such cases, the University will take all reasonable steps to investigate and respond to the complainant informed, as deemed appropriate.
+In such cases, the University will take all reasonable steps to investigate and respond to the complaint consistent with the complainant's requests, and when it cannot do so, will keep the complainant informed, as deemed appropriate.
 In all cases, the University will take care to protect the identities of the parties by discussing the allegations only with those who have a legitimate administrative or legal reason to know.